ChristophReich1996/DeepFoveaPP_for_Video_Reconstruction_and_Super_Resolution/README.md

 |DeepFovea++ (reset rec. tensor)|0.0701|0.0117|22.6681|0.9116|
 |DeepFovea++ (not reset rec. tensor)|0.0610|0.0090|23.8755|0.9290|

+The visual impression, however, yells to a different result.
+The results form the training run where the recurrent tensor is reset after each full video seen more realistic.

-The corresponding pre-trained models, additional plots and all metrics can be found in the folder [results](results).
+The corresponding pre-trained models, additional plots and metrics can be found in the folder [results](results).

 ## References